po1sigala/live/01-Class-Content/21-MERN/01-Activities/06-Stu_TypeDefs-Resolvers/README.md

 ## Acceptance Criteria

-* It's done when a query in the Apollo Studio Explorer is able to return data similar to the following:
+* It's done when a query in the Apollo Sandbox is able to return data similar to the following:

   ```json
   "professors": [